gazebosim/gz-sim/doc/architecture_design.md

 The concepts of levels and performers are specific to ignition gazebo, thus, putting them directly under the `<world>` tag would diminish the generality of SDF.
-A new tag, `<extention>`, has been proposed for such circumstances but has not been implemented yet.
+A new tag, `<extension>`, has been proposed for such circumstances but has not been implemented yet.
 Therefore, for now, the `<level>` and `<performer>` tags will be added to a `<plugin name="ignition::gazebo" filename="dummy">` tag.
 The plugin name `ignition::gazebo` will be fixed so that a simulation runner